FBnil/evidencer/README.md

 |RUN_ABORT|Execute this string in the shell when a fatal error occurred: When evidencer could not read or create a file it needs to run|

 ### TIME related variables
 These are supposed to be read-only because evidencer makes them available.
 Handy for using in RUN scripts to log to a file with a timedate stamp.
-Note that you can alias these, so if you like, create something like:
+Note that you can alias these, so inside evidencer.cfg, add something like:
 ```
 YMD=%{YEAR}-%{MONTH}-%{DAY}
 YMDHM=%{YMD}_%{HH}%{MM}